Documentation

 Use example plugins

-InfluxData provides a public repository of example plugins that you can use immediately.
+InfluxData maintains a repository of official and community plugins that you can use immediately in your Processing Engine setup.

-Visit the influxdb3_plugins repository to find examples for:
+Browse the plugin library to find examples and InfluxData official plugins for:

 • Data transformation: Process and transform incoming data